griffeth-barker/blog/content/published/2023/stepping_into_the_fediverse.md

 There are a variety of services in the Fediverse including open-source and other alternatives to popular sites such as Facebook, Twitter, Reddit, Instagram, YouTube, etc.

 ![fediverse-branches-axbom-30-CC-BY-SA.png](/published/media/fediverse-branches-axbom-30-CC-BY-SA.png)
+*The above image is from [axbom.com](https://axbom.com/fediverse/).
+Be sure to check out their site!*

 A quick overview of some of the analogous services: